What Makes a Great Email Marketing Report

 AgencyAnalytics Email Marketing Template - Graphs Example

-Use this exact report email marketing report template to share your clients' important insights.
+Use this exact email marketing report template or a customizable campaign performance report template to share your clients' important insights.
 Streamline data into highly visual reports on AgencyAnalytics, free for 14 days.

 From changes in unsubscribe rate to a significant number of email opens in a specific geographic region, your client’s analytics report will help your agency hone in on those insights.